iimez/lllms/README.md

 System role messages are supported only as the first message in a chat completion session.
 All other system messages will be ignored.

-Note that the current context-reuse implementation only works if (apart from the final user message) the same messages are resent in the same order.
-This is because the messages will be hashed to be compared during follow up turns.
-If no hash matches, a fresh context will be used and passed messages will be reingested.
+Note that the current context cache implementation for the OpenAI API only works if (apart from the final user message) the _same messages_ are resent in the _same order_.
+This is because the messages will be hashed to be compared during follow up turns, to match requests to the correct session.
+If no hash matches, everything will still work, but slower.
+Because a fresh context will be used and passed messages will be reingested.

 #### TODO / Roadmap